Events: See Visit Lost Coact – Events

-Very close to Shelter Cove, CA is a meadow called “hidden valley” (by Needle Rock in Sinkyone Wilderness State Park).
+Close to Shelter Cove, CA is a meadow called “hidden valley” (by Needle Rock in Sinkyone Wilderness State Park).
 There are elk that migrate in and out of the area.
-Recently this Bull and others were observed by the late Dan Thomas, who furnished this picture, taken mid December 2000.
+This Bull and others were observed by the late Dan Thomas, who furnished this picture, taken mid December 2000.

 See also Facebook: Things to do in Shelter Cove California